GW band structure of monolayer MoS2 using the SternheimerGW method and effect of dielectric environment: Methods

 The Green’s function $G(\br, \br'; \omega)$ and the screened Coulomb interaction $W(\br, \br'; \omega)$ are expressed in terms of the space coordinate $\br'$, while $\br$ and $\omega$ are treated as parametric space and frequency variables.
 The Green’s function is calculated by solving the inhomogeneous linear system of equations for all occupied states

 Here, $\hat H$ corresponds to the single-particle Kohn-Sham Hamiltonian and $\delta$ is the Dirac delta function.

-The screened Coulomb interaction $W_0(\br, \br'; \omega)$ within the RPA\cite{Bohm1951,Pines1952,Bohm1953} can be obtained by the procedure outlined below.
+The screened Coulomb interaction $W_0(\br, \br'; \omega)$ within the RPA\cite{Bohm1951,Pines1952,Bohm1953} can be obtained with the procedure outlined below.
 When the system is subject to a perturbation $\Delta V_{[\br, \pm\omega]}(\br')$, the corresponding change in the charge density is given by

-where $\Delta\psi_{\MS\nu[\br, \pm\omega]}(\br')$ are the frequency-dependent variations of the occupied single-particle wavefunctions.
+where $\Delta\psi_{\nu[\br, \pm\omega]}(\br')$ are the frequency-dependent variations of the occupied single-particle wavefunctions.
 These variations are obtained by solving the following Sternheimer equation